Kristina01111000/Drws_site/README.md

 look at the picture in email from the patreon, is there a place it will look good in the site? not the homepage

-found where to edit the lorem ipsum.  its in the javascript file
+found where to edit the lorem ipsum.  its in the javascript file, made edits, need access to c panel to put the file on the site